GSA/fpki-guides/_announcements/01_apple_common_removal.md

 An Apple Configuration Profile is an XML file that allows you to distribute trusted root certificates (and other configuration information) across an Enterprise's Apple devices.

 Configuration Profiles can be distributed to devices using one of the following methods:
-1. Use the free Apple _Configurator 2_ application with devices connected via USB
+1. Using the free Apple _Configurator 2_ application with devices connected via USB
 2. In an email message
 3. On a webpage
 4. [Over-the-air profile delivery and configuration](https://developer.apple.com/library/archive/documentation/NetworkingInternet/Conceptual/iPhoneOTAConfiguration/Introduction/Introduction.html#//apple_ref/doc/uid/TP40009505){:target="_blank"}